DFEAGILEDEVOPS/MTC/load-test/README.md

 * -jhost Admin app Host URL (host is the variable name used in jmeter host field)
 * -Jthreads Number of Threads(users) (threads is the variable name used in thread field)
 * -Jramp Ramp-up period (ramp is the variable name used for ramp up field)

+In order to rerun the test execute `undo-generate-pupil-load-test-data.sql` as SA to undo the test data population.

 ## Execute Admin load test
 Assuming `jmeter` directory is placed within the load-test directory, execute the following command to run JMeter Admin load test in CLI mode: